nayanamangalpalli/calculator-behavior/multiplication.md

 When - Enters decimal number,*, integer and =

-Then - a result after precision is zero then displays interger\
+Then - a result after precision is zero then displays integer\
        otherwise displays decimal

 ## Scenario: More than two numbers multiplication